lbfederico/gromacs_scripts/README.md

 Depending on topol_ it includes ligand parameters , ligand topology and molecules at the end of the file or position restraints

+-> Analises_gmx

+Obtains only the "center" and/or "fit" trajectory for solvent or gas-phase complexes (pcouple = no, only nvt equilibrium) with sv_trj and gp_trj or sv_all = RMSD, RMSF, SASA, Gyrate.

+Changing the name of the .tpr in "cmd"